MPtasz/PilotInfoSplashScreenGenerator/README.md

 ---

 EdgeTX allows a splash screen ('splash.png' in the SD Card 'images' folder) to be displayed on radio boot/powerup.
-This program allows for creatinge splash screens that can be used by EdgeTX.
-These splash screens can then be used by the 'Splash Rotate' lua script to give the user the ability to change the splash screen at will.
+This program allows for creating splash screens that can be used by EdgeTX.
+These splash screens can then be used by the 'Splash Rotate' Lua script to give the user the ability to change the splash screen at will, and in conjunction with the 'Pilot Info' script for storing, displaying and retrieving pilot information consisting of name, address, phone number, AMA #, FAA #, and TRUST #.

 ## Environment

+  - PC with Windows 11
-  - Radio Master TX16S MK2 with a color display of 480 x 272
+  - Radio Master TX16S MK1/MK2 with a color display of 480 x 272
   - EdgeTX 2.11+ using LVGL
   - EdgeTX Lua Reference 5.3

 ## Installation

-Download and place the folowing files into a directory on your PC (example: C:\Program Files\SplashScreenGen) It can be any folder, no install needed, just manually download and place them in your folder of choice.
+Download and place the following files into a directory on your PC (example: C:\Program Files\SplashScreenGen) It can be any folder, any directory, no install needed, just manually download and place them in your folder of choice.

 ![File List](https://github.com/MPtasz/PilotInfoSplashScreenGenerator/blob/main/assets/ScreenShots/Files.png)

 ## Usage

-Run the exacutable 'PilotInfoSplash.Exe' and the main screen will be displayed.
+Run the executable 'PilotInfoSplash.Exe' and the main screen will be displayed.

 ![Main Screen](https://github.com/MPtasz/PilotInfoSplashScreenGenerator/blob/main/assets/ScreenShots/PilotInfoSplashGen.png)

-Pressing the 'regulatory Guide' button will display the 'RC Pilot's Regulatory Guide'.
+Pressing the 'Regulatory Guide' button will display the 'RC Pilot's Regulatory Guide'.

 ![Regulatory Guide](https://github.com/MPtasz/PilotInfoSplashScreenGenerator/blob/main/assets/ScreenShots/PilotInfoSplashGenReg.png)

+See the document PilotSplashUserGuide for more information.